 Training, qualifications & experience

-I have been employed as a trainer on a counselling diploma course in Brighton, teaching theory, helping trainees develop their counselling practice, and facilitating personal development groups.
+Alongside my practice, I’ve taught on a counselling diploma course, teaching theory, helping trainees develop their counselling skills, and facilitating personal development groups.

-Post-Graduate Diploma in Person-Centred Counselling, University of Brighton.
-Course accredited by the British Association for Counselling and Psychotherapy (BACP).
+Post-Graduate Diploma in Person-Centred Counselling, University of Brighton (accredited by the British Association for Counselling and Psychotherapy).

 Certificate in Duo Counselling, a systemic approach to counselling couples and families.

-I'm a member of the British Association of Counselling and Psychotherapy (BACP) and belong to the World Association for Person-Centred and Experiential Counselling.
+I'm a member of the British Association of Counselling and Psychotherapy (BACP).

 As a member of the BACP, my work is guided by our Ethical Framework for Good Practice.